Natural Resources

 facilities meet state requirements.
 The DNR also offers

-educational programs to help producers understand requirements,
+educational and certification programs to help producers understand requirements,

 better manage their facilities for environmental protection,